vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-facet.md

 :::warning
 This feature is a part of our commercial offering but also exists in the Open Source version of our commercetools integration.

 Open Source implementation relies on GraphQL API (internally using `getProduct` and `getCategory` composables), which doesn't provide full faceting capabilities as does the dedicated REST-based faceting API offered in our Enterprise version.
-Please [contact our team](https://www.vuestorefront.io/contact/sales) if you'd like to get access to it.
+Please [contact our Sales team](https://www.vuestorefront.io/contact/sales) if you'd like to get access to it.
 :::

 ## Features